This Is All About The Microsoft Office 2016 Tools

 We bet this got you sitting straighter!
 But YES, this means that the cost you pay to use this fancy software suite is potentially Zero.
 Nada.
 Zip.
 Zilch.
 It’s true!

-Reaffirming their commitment to support Education, Microsoft has released Office 365 Education, a version that specifically caters to students, professors, and another teaching faculty.
+Reaffirming their commitment to support Education, Microsoft has released Office 365 Education, a version that specifically caters to students, professors, and other teaching faculty.
 If you’re eligible for it (meaning you’re a part/ full-time student of a qualifying school/ academic institution and have an email-id associated with it), you can use the Office 365 Education online suite for free ($10 for faculty members).

 Yes, we did say online (not downloadable apps).
-But this is good – no, great thing for students with steady internet access, as the suite is designed to make online collaboration easier (so your team can simultaneously work on a project using Office online tools).
+But this is good – no, a great thing for students with steady internet access, as the suite is designed to make online collaboration easier (so your team can simultaneously work on a project using Office online tools).